 Introduction to Database Management

 Databases provide a powerful tool for any policy analyst and are the information backbones of organizations of all kinds.
-This course introduces the relational database model, entity-relationship diagrams, data flow diagrams, structured query language by example, forms, and macros using the Microsoft Access database package.
+This course introduces the relational database model entity-relationship diagrams data flow diagrams structured query language query by example forms reports and macros using the Microsoft Access database package.
 Applications include data import cleaning and aggregation for policy analysis and database systems for delivery and management of services.